 So the next time you see someone pointing an accusatory finger, remember it says more about the person on the other end of the finger, than what they are pointing at.

-We live in the 21st century, where warfare is conducted by technology and governments with the connivance of multinational arms corporations.
-We no longer live in a feudal society whereby the local warlord will call yo and your farming implements up to defend the village.
+We live in the 21st century, where warfare is conducted by technology and enemies are defined by governments and multinational arms corporations.
+We no longer live in a feudal society whereby the local warlord will call upon you and your farming implements to defend the village.

 Perhaps the question is not whether you are learning tai chi as a martial art or a health art, but rather whether the art you are learning or teaching is rooted, grounded or inspired by the philosophical and spiritual practices that have shaped and given meaning to the art.
-Whatever the expression you chose - martial, health, "authentic" "real, traditional, "taoist", etc - does your practice resonate with these fundamental principles and does it connect meaningfully with the lives of those practitioners today?
+Whatever the expression you chose - ask yourself - does your practice resonate with these fundamental principles and does it connect meaningfully with the lives of those practitioners today?

-For whatever your emphasis, whatever your focus, whatever shade of satin suit, whatever shade of name you are told to use: guru, sensei, master, sifu.. - tai chi offers offers something more than this fragmentation of its parts.
+For whatever your emphasis, whatever your focus, whatever name you embrace - tai chi offers offers something more than this fragmentation of its parts.
 It offers us all something in common - a unique insight into the principles of relaxation under duress.
 It offers concrete breathing techniques for remaining soft rather than hard, and for remaining alert and focused.
 It offers a source of energy and strength that does not rely on muscle size, protein supplements or hours spent lifting weights.
 And it offers a healthy cocktail of physical balance, open and active listening, sticking, rooting and yielding skills.

-Well, some would argue that Tai Chi sword form skills are always very useful if, for example, the supermarket cheese slicing machine has broken down and the assistant is asking if anyone should be carrying a large slicing implement on their person, then, the trusty sword Tai Chi practitioner is always there to help.
+These people only see value in applications.
+Tai Chi sword skills can be very useful, if, for example, the supermarket cheese-slicing machine has broken down and the assistant is asking if anyone should be carrying a large slicing implement on their person.
+At that moment, the trusty sword Tai Chi practitioner can step forward.

 Tai Chi Sword Training today

-We are not a precious bunch of practitioners and tend to use only what is at hand, for Sword play encourages the all important notion of "play".
+Teapot Tai Chi practitioners are not a precious bunch and we tend to learn to use only what is at hand, for Sword play encourages the all important notion of "play".
 And it is precisely when we relax in "play" that we learn the important things in life.

-Unlike the traditional taught Tai Chi Form applications - that always spark off ludicrous arguments about martial prowess and street defence practicalities - sword exercises side step such nonsense, promoting a collective intrigue, experimentation and fresh approach to learning and acquiring new skills.
+Unlike the traditional Tai Chi Form applications - Forms that always spark off ludicrous arguments about martial prowess and street defence practicalities - Tai Chi Sword exercises side-step such nonsense, promoting a collective intrigue, experimentation and fresh approach to learning and acquiring new skills.

-Rarely does the class degenerate into debates around energy projection from the tip of the blade, or best defence sword techniques against an oncoming tank or fighter jet.
+Rarely does the class degenerate into debates around energy projection from the tip of the blade, or best defence sword techniques against an oncoming tank, cruise missile or fighter jet.
 (Though I'm told some classes do).

 And when we let go of the non-sense that engulfs many a Tai Chi class, this art really has the capacity to become a revolutionary practice: For when the teacher steps aside, and engages rather than directs, something new is born.